mrs-cpu/cc-ab-test/README.md

 H0: Encountering the gate at round 40 will not change Retention Rate

-H1: Encountering the gate at round 40 will increase Retention Rate
+H1: Encountering the gate at round 40 will change Retention Rate (hopefully, increasingly)

 To admit the test is successfull, H0 should be rejected and H1 should be accepted based on a p-value.